 On May 23, 2017, the Final Report of the Changing Workplaces Review commissioned by the Ontario Government (the “Final Report”) was released for public consumption.
 As noted in our last communiqué, the Special Advisors made 173 recommendations on how the Employment Standards Act, 2000 (the “ESA”) and the Labour Relations Act, 1995 (the “LRA”) should be reformed.

 On May 30, 2017, the Ontario Government announced its proposal to introduce legislation in response to the Final Report’s recommendations, namely, the Fair Workplaces, Better Jobs Act, 2017 (“Proposed Act”).
 Headlining the Ontario Government’s proposed legislative changes was the announcement that the minimum wage for Ontario workers will be increased to $15.00 per hour over the next 18 months.
 After January 1, 2019, when the $15.00 per hour rate takes effect, the minimum wage will continue to increase by the inflation rate.
-A full outline of the Ontario Government’s plan is available here.
+A full outline of the plan is available on the Ontario Government’s website.

 While not exhaustive, of particular note are the following changes being proposed by the Ontario Government, should its proposed legislation be passed by the Legislature.
 The changes would come into effect on January 1, 2018 or April 1, 2018 for employment standards changes and six months after the coming into force of the Proposed Act for labour relations changes.